 Hershey’s Mill is well-known for its resort-style amenities, with the star attraction being Hershey's Mill Golf Club, which is within the community.
 The 24,000 square-foot clubhouse includes a restaurant, ballroom, and a challenging 18-hole golf course.

 Also on-site is a smaller community center with activity rooms and a sparkling outdoor pool.
-Residents can also get their feet moving at the tennis, shuffleboard, pickleball and bocce ball courts.
+Residents can also get their feet moving at the tennis, shuffleboard, pickleball and bocce courts.
 There are also horseshoes, a pet park, gardening plots, and walking trails.

 The community has an impressive number of clubs and groups.
 There is even a community television station and studio, and frequent bus trips for excursions to casinos, shopping, and more.

 West Chester is accessible via Interstate 76 and US 202.
 Its namesake university was established back in 1871, and like most cities with universities, West Chester has a trendy downtown area, with cool shops, galleries, and restaurants.

 The town of Exton, which is five miles away, has a Walmart, grocery stores, pharmacies, and banks.
 Hershey’s Mill is also near top hospitals and medical offices, including Chester County Hospitals (part of Penn Medicine) and LifeCare Hospitals.

 There is no shortage of outdoor activities near West Chester.
 The idyllic Willisbrook Preserve is a great place to enjoy nature walks, wildlife observation, hikes, and special events.
 There are other fun things to do near Hershey’s Mill, like spending the day at East Goshen Township Park, the American Helicopter Museum and Educational Center, or the Brandywine River Museum of Art.